T. J. Cline

-Timothy Joseph Cline (טימותי ג'וזף קליין; born July 22, 1994) is an American-Israeli professional basketball player for Ironi Ness Ziona of the Israeli Basketball Premier League.
+Timothy Joseph Cline (טימותי ג'וזף קליין; born July 22, 1994) is an American-Israeli professional basketball player for the Dallas Power of the BIG3 league.
 He played college basketball for the Richmond Spiders and the Niagara Purple Eagles.
 Cline is the son of Naismith Memorial Basketball Hall of Fame player Nancy Lieberman.

 College career

 After playing three years of junior varsity basketball at Plano West Senior High School, Cline re-made his game (and grew four inches to 6'8") and starred his senior season, earning conference offensive player of the year honors.
 He was able to obtain an NCAA Division I scholarship to Niagara.
 As a freshman, he earned Metro Atlantic Athletic Conference all-rookie team.
 When coach Joe Mihalich left Niagara for Hofstra, Cline chose to transfer to the University of Richmond.

 At Richmond, Cline built a reputation as a scorer.
 In his senior season, he averaged 18.6 points and 8.1 rebounds per game.
 A skilled passer, Cline averaged 5.6 assists per game, unusual for a player his size.
 In 2014–15 he was fourth in the Atlantic 10 Conference in 2-point field goal percentage (.605).
 In 2015–16 he was second in the A-10 in field goal percentage (.558) and 2-point field goal percentage (.635), and sixth in points per game (18.3).
 In 2016–17 he was second in the A-10 in 2-point field goal percentage (.613) and assists per game (5.6), third in field goal percentage (.517), and fifth in points per game (18.3).

 At the close of the 2016–17 season, Cline became the second Spiders player to be named Atlantic 10 Player of the Year.
 Despite playing only three seasons at Richmond, Cline finished his career ranked eighth in points and seventh in assists in Spider history.